This is the multi-page printable view of this section. Click here to print.

 • University of Edinburgh - School of Informatics

-• University of Cambridge - Multiple departments including Genetics, Physiology Development & Neuroscience, and Zoology
+• University of Cambridge - Departments of Physiology Development & Neuroscience, and Zoology

 • Wellcome Sanger Institute - Hinxton, UK